vemonet/stardog-demo/README.md

 # 💫🦮 Create a Virtual Knowledge Graph with Stardog

+Repository to demo how to create a Virtual Knowledge Graph in a Stardog triplestore using data from a PostgreSQL database.

 ## 🚀 Deploy the stack

-Requirements: docker, docker-compose
+Requirements: docker 🐳

-With a local Stardog triplestore and a PostgreSQL database to create a Virtual Knowledge Graph (VKG).
+Deploys a local Stardog triplestore and a PostgreSQL database to create a Virtual Knowledge Graph (VKG).

 ⚠️ You will need to get your Stardog license at https://www.stardog.com/license-request